-As a key component of Vanderbilt's Student Care Network, the UCC provides mental health assessment, support, and treatment for all students enrolled at Vanderbilt, including undergraduate, graduate, and professional students.
-The UCC also serves postdoctoral scholars appointed by the Office of Postdoctoral Affairs.
+As a key component of the Vanderbilt Student Care Network, the UCC provides mental health assessment, support, and treatment for all students enrolled at Vanderbilt, including undergraduate, graduate, and professional students.

-Highly skilled and multidisciplinary teams of professionals offer crisis intervention, substance abuse counseling, short-term individual counseling, group therapy, biofeedback, ADHD and learning disorder assessments, and psychiatric assessment and pharmacologic treatment.
+Highly skilled and multidisciplinary teams of professionals offer crisis intervention, substance abuse counseling, short-term individual counseling, group therapy, biofeedback, ADHD and learning disorder assessments, and psychiatric assessment and pharmacological treatment.
 Treatment plans are tailored to each individual's unique background and needs.
 UCC professionals support the university's mission of fostering inclusive excellence through cultural awareness and competence.
-In addition to regular hours and evening/ weekend crisis response, the UCC offers various "Let's Talk" locations and affinity groups.
+In addition to regular hours and evening/weekend crisis response, the UCC offers various "Let's Talk" locations.

-To access UCC services, visit vanderbilt.edu/ucc or the Office of Student Care Coordination's website at vanderbilt. edu/carecoordination or call the OSCC at (615) 343-WELL (9355).
+To access UCC services, visit vanderbilt.edu/ucc or the Office of Student Care Coordination's website at vanderbilt.edu/carecoordination or call the OSCC at (615) 343-WELL (9355).
 For immediate crisis support or to speak with someone at the UCC after business hours, call the UCC at (615) 322-2571.